priyankaj04/calculator/README.md

 # calculator
-Calculator using HTML, CSS and JS
+Calculator using HTML, CSS and JS.
+Background is animated.